-Why Weekly Options Are Like Gambling - Cabot Wealth Network
+Why Weekly Options Are Like Gambling

 The short life of these options is the critical component of weekly options.
 Because they only exist for a few days, you can buy and sell them for extremely cheap prices.
 And those cheap prices can create some huge winners and some huge losers.

-For example, if I was bullish on Microsoft (MSFT), which is trading at 65.40 and will report earnings on Thursday, April 27, I could get bullish exposure by using either weekly options, or regular options.
+For example, if I was bullish on Microsoft (MSFT), I could get bullish exposure by using either weekly options, or regular options.

-Let’s take a look at two trades.
+Let’s take a look at two hypothetical trades (numbers and dates are for example purposes only):

-Weekly Options:
+Weekly Options

+As I write this, it’s November 10 and Microsoft is trading at 368.

-This trade has eight days until it expires.
+This trade has a week until it expires.

-My options trading model has the odds of the stock trading at 67.5 next Friday at 20%.
+My options trading model has the odds of the stock trading at 365 in a couple days at 61%.

-- If MSFT does not close at 67.5 or above on April 28, you’ll lose your entire premium—$60 per call that you bought.
+If MSFT does not close above 365 on November 17, your entire premium is lost—$645 per call purchased.

-The intriguing component of weekly options is that the price of the option is pretty cheap at $0.60.
+The intriguing component of weekly options is that the price of the option is pretty cheap at $6.45.
 This low price can make weekly options a decent trade for binary events, such as drug trials.
-And for some traders willing to gamble, weekly options can offer a decent risk/reward into MSFT earnings, though it would require an approximate 4.5% move in the stock for the traders to profit.
+And for some traders willing to gamble, weekly options can offer a decent risk/reward.

-Regular Options:
+Regular Options

-- If MSFT does not close above 67.5 on July 21, your entire premium is lost—$160 per call purchased.
+If MSFT does not close above 365 on January 19, your entire premium is lost—$1,740 per call purchased.

 While you are paying more for this regular option, you have much more time for the stock to rally and profit than if you bought the weekly option.
-And that added time gives you a 25% greater chance of making money on the trade vs. the weekly trade.
+And that added time gives you a significantly greater chance of making money on the trade vs. the weekly trade.

 When judging how you want to play a stock with options, at the end of the day you need to ask yourself if you are a gambler willing to take the risk on a long shot, or are you willing to pay more for better odds of success.

 As I’ve become older and my risk tolerance has dropped, I’ve come to favor slow and steady, high-probability trades.
-If that sounds like something you’d like to explore with me as your guide, I invite you to subscribe to Cabot Options Trader here.
+If that sounds like something you’d like to explore with me as your guide, I invite you to subscribe to Cabot Profit Booster, where every Tuesday I execute a new covered call trade based on my colleague’s (and growth investing expert) Mike Cintolo’s stock picks.